Artist Feedback

-Work In progress by Affordable British Art artist Janette Boskett
+Work In progress by Janette Boskett

 As a still-life painter I am always on the look-out for unusual objects.
 I particularly like anything related to human shape, like shoe trees, wooden mannequin hands etc. My most recent aquisition is an electric hat stretcher.
 When I saw this item in a local saleroom I knew that I had to have it - I had already visualised it in a painting!